Digital-C-Fiber/openMNGlab/docs/source/quickstart/index.rst

 Quickstart
 **********

 This chapter contains two guides to get you up and running with omngl.
-They have been converted from the jupyter notebooks in the ``quickstart`` folder of the main repository.
+The run along example can also be found as a jupyter notebook in the ``quickstart`` folder of the main repository.

 .. toctree::
     :hidden: